Mustafa-Muhamed-Mansour/Khadamat-Employee/README.md

 # Khadamat-Employee

+It allows the employee to add his works and also know his requests as well as the opinions of customers.

 ## Screen shot

 <img src = "https://user-images.githubusercontent.com/53982895/187052313-e184edee-4dd2-4f7c-8756-8900e2777a62.png" width = "200" height = "400"> <img src = "https://user-images.githubusercontent.com/53982895/187052319-949a5876-24e5-4971-8e5d-0c779a7e6336.png" width = "200" height = "400">